And what does it taste like?

 There are so many different ingredients that can be used, and we expect there are even more that are yet to be discovered.

-Take a look at the most popular ingredients used to make cheese – from the obvious to the more obscure.
+We take a look at the most popular ingredients used to make cheese – from the obvious to the more obscure.

 Soybeans have been an ally of veganism since the early days, being responsible for the creation of staples including tempeh, plant milk, tofu and several meat substitutes.